jbcodeforce/aws-studies/docs/coding/cdk.md

 # verify installation
 aws s3 ls
 cdk --version
+# In app folder and where the cdk.json file is, do
+cdk synth
 ```

 ## Concepts

 A CDK app defines one or more Stacks (= CloudFormation stack).
 A Stack includes Constructs.
 Each construct defines one or more concrete AWS resources.